Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 Medicaid’s Look-Back Rule

 The U.S. Federal Gift Tax Rule does not extend to Medicaid eligibility.
-In 2024, this rule allows one to gift up to $18,000 per recipient without filing a Gift Tax Return.
+In 2026, this rule allows one to gift up to $19,000 per recipient without filing a Gift Tax Return.
 Gifting under this rule violates Medicaid’s Look-Back Period.

 Maryland Medicaid Home Exemption Rules

-While one’s home is usually exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
+While one’s home is generally exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
 Following a long-term care Medicaid beneficiary’s death, Maryland’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.

 Medical / Functional Need Requirements

 An applicant must have a functional need for long-term care Medicaid.
 For Nursing Home Medicaid and Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, some program benefits (i.e., home modifications) may require additional criteria be met, such as the inability to safely live independently without modifying the home.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits